How to go cruelty-free. Why to go cruelty free & 15 best cruelty-free makeup must haves

 The best Cruelty-Free Makeup brands and products

-If you’re ready to make the switch or even just see what’s out there, these are my current favorites including the best cruelty-free foundation but I’ll update this list each time I discover something better (cleaner, better results, feel, wear, color, etc).
+If you’re ready to make the switch or even just see what’s out there, these are my current favorite cruelty-free brands and products.
+Including the best cruelty-free foundation but I’ll update this list each time I discover something better (cleaner, better results, feel, wear, color, etc).

 I’ve been testing out different cruelty-free brands and products for years and phased out everything tested on animals.
 It’s hard when you love a product (I had a few favorites I found hard to give up) and wasn’t sure if there would be anything as good.
 Lauren Mercier setting powder was one of those to go.